Spyryls/WordPress-Practice/fictional-university-theme/README.md

 This is the first WordPress site that I built based off of a Udemy class I purchased called, "Become a WordPress Developer: Unlocking Power With Code," taught by Brad Schiff.
-The follow is a link to the class I used:
+The following is a link to the class I used:

 https://www.udemy.com/course/become-a-wordpress-developer-php-javascript/